dezeroku/network_layout/README.md

 | 40 (cluster) |     | mainrouter (t) |      |      |
 | 99 (lan)     |     | mainrouter (t) |      |      |

-ASUS RT-AX53U running openwrt, used as an AP for all the networks.
+ASUS RT-AX53U, used as an AP for all the networks.

 Look into [its config for more details](config/aprouter/template-variables.yaml).